remart90/Competitions/README.md

-Here are some examples of my Python scripts for Data processing and Machine learning.
+Here are some examples of my Python scripts for Data processing and Machine learning competitions.